apache/iotdb/docs/UserGuide/Query-Data/Order-By.md

 +-----------------------------+-----------------+--------+------+-----------+
 Total line number = 6
 ```
-When `Time` is the main sort key, the result set sort by timestamp first, then sort by device name in rows with the same timestamp.
+When `Time` is the main sort key, the result set is sorted by timestamp first, then by device name in data points with the same timestamp.
 The SQL statement is:
 ```sql
 select * from root.ln.** where time <= 2017-11-01T00:01:00 order by time asc,device desc align by device;
 ```